Historical fiction: Gothic fiction

 The gothic novel was popular in the late eighteenth century.
 Set in the historical past it has an interest in the mysterious, terrifying and haunting.
 Horace Walpole's 1764 novel The Castle of Otranto is considered to be an influential work.

 Historical mysteries

-Historical mysteries or "historical whodunits" are set by their authors in the distant past, with a plot that which involves the solving of a mystery or crime (usually murder).
-Though works combining these genres have existed since at least the early 1900s, many credit Ellis Peters's Cadfael Chronicles (1977–1994) with popularizing them.
-These are set between 1137 and 1145 A.D.
-The increasing popularity of this type of fiction in subsequent decades has created a distinct subgenre recognized by both publishers and libraries.

 Historical romance and family sagas

 Romantic themes have also been portrayed, such as Doctor Zhivago by Boris Pasternak and Gone with the Wind by Margaret Mitchell.
 One of the first popular historical romances appeared in 1921, when Georgette Heyer published The Black Moth, which is set in 1751.
 It was not until 1935 that she wrote the first of her signature Regency novels, set around the English Regency period (1811–1820), when the Prince Regent ruled England in place of his ill father, George III.
 Heyer's Regency novels were inspired by Jane Austen's novels of the late 18th and early 19th century.
 Because Heyer's writing was set in the midst of events that had occurred over 100 years previously, she included authentic period detail in order for her readers to understand.
 Where Heyer referred to historical events, it was as background detail to set the period, and did not usually play a key role in the narrative.
 Heyer's characters often contained more modern-day sensibilities, and more conventional characters in the novels would point out the heroine's eccentricities, such as wanting to marry for love.